 On behalf of the entire faculty, I encourage you to consider the ways in which Syracuse University and the Department of Drama can help prepare you for a life in the arts, no matter what medium you choose to work in.
 We are committed to a learning environment that builds on a rich past and expands into a new era—encouraging excellence, imagination, artistry, and leadership as we empower our students to create the theater of the future.
 If you are committed to excellence in a career in theater and entertainment and want to learn in a professional environment, we welcome your application to the Department of Drama.We invite you to visit our online gallery, to explore our programs of study, and to learn more about the unique opportunities we provide.

-Professor and Chair, Department of Drama
+Associate Professor and Interim Chair, Department of Drama

 The Department of Drama has a unique affiliation with Syracuse Stage, Central New York’s premier professional theater.
 Both share more than just their physical home: they share a commitment to great storytelling and to the great things that happen when established and emerging artists join forces.
 Students in all programs of study have the opportunity to study with—and often to work side-by-side with—nationally renowned professionals.
 Over the course of four years, students also have the opportunity to participate in 160+ shows and gain hands-on, professional work experience crucial to getting started in the industry.